Historic Mill Creek Discovery Park: Mill Creek today

+Activities and amenities

+The park offers 3.5 mi of nature trails, 1.5 mi of which is handicapped-accessible.

 In summers, costumed interpreters use antique woodworking tools to make shingles, and demonstrate a variety of other tasks common in the 1820s, and demonstrate the operation of the sawpit and sawmill.
 A naturalist conducts talks on the animal and plant species of the nearby forested areas.

 The North Central State Trail serves Historic Mill Creek State Park.